KarelZe/edu/maschinelles-lernen/01_self_test.md

 ## Density Estimation and Expectation Maximization

-* _What are parametric methods and how to obtain their parameters?_🧠
+* _What are parametric methods and how to obtain their parameters?🧠_
   * Parametric models are models, where we assume a certain underlying probability distribution.
 The no. of parameters is fixed. \(see also [here.](https://en.wikipedia.org/wiki/Parametric_statistics)\)
 * How many parameters have non-parametric methods?🧠
   * non-parametric models derive the probability density from the data and don't assume a parametric models.
 Thus, don't require parameters to specify the model.